 Modern Multi-level House Plan Layout

-The series of floor level in spiral structure inside this house is similar with Borobudur Temple’s circle path.
+The series of flor level in spiral structure inside this house is similar with Borobudur Temple’s circle path.
 A total of 14 pieces of floor levels structure created inside.
 Although the house is intended as daily living spaces not spiritual/religious space, the peacefulness atmosphere inside the house is very pronounced by the architecture detail.
-Level-changes interior design indeed bring differentiate living areas, thus bring joyful experiences for dwellers.

 Like a tiny aisle, dirt floor area of this house leads us to living area.
 From the living area you can see rectangular glass box of indoor outdoor courtyard structure.
 From the entrance doma area, if you go left, dining and kitchen area exists.
 The living area divided into two spaces activities.
 First is TV area with sofas.
 Next to it with upper floor structure, a tatami area exists.
 While not in use, the tatami area hidden; series of sliding panels become partition walls that separate tatami space from TV area.
 Between TV sofa area and tatami area, there are steps that lead us to next floor level of the house.
 The kitchen design of this Japanese architecture house is like a counter stall of a Japanese bistro.
 Semi basement area is wooden structure workspace.